A one-dimensional morphoelastic model for burn injuries: sensitivity analysis and a feasibility study: The mathematical model

 We impose the following boundary conditions.
 For all $x\in\d\Omega_{x,t}$ and $t\geq 0$:

-The boundary condition for the displacement velocity follows from the assumption that the boundary of computation is sufficient far away from the boundary of the wounded area.
+The boundary condition for the displacement velocity follows from the assumption that the boundary of computation is sufficiently far away from the boundary of the wound.
 We impose no boundary conditions on the collagen concentration, the displacement of the dermal layer and the effective Eulerian strain.